dobromirmontauk/open-leadership-management-cookbook/README.md

 6. ❇️ Core Team Contributions.
 This means the page/tree has had other people contributing to it and is now a "group-owned" page.
 7. ✳️ Public Contributions.
 This means the page/tree is now generally useful to the public since we've had non core-team members contributing to it.

+## Editorial Policy
+Need to expand this, but roughly something like this:

+1. Recipes belong to the contributor.
+They can use "I", "my team", "our company", etc. They should be personal, real-world examples.
+1. Pointing to third-party content/recipes is encouraged.
+A summary should be included so readers can decide if they want to go deeper.
+1. Credit to inspirations/examples/etc is encouraged.
+We all stand on shoulders of giants.
+Link to other material if possible and call out what you've done differently/how you improved on the recipe or made it your own.
+1. Copying third-party recipes **without their approval** is forbidden.
+You can link to their "recipes" (books, blog posts, etc) but don't verbatim copy/paste anything anyone else has written.
+If they give you approval encourage them to add a commit themselves instead, that way credit is clearly seen in the commit history.
+If that's not possible then you should have a link back to their public profile (LinkedIn/blog/etc).
+1. Non-recipes should use the plural 'we' and represent the voice of the Editorial Committee (TBD what that is!).
+In rare circumstances, individuals can add their own editorial voices within the common sections by clearly marking them as such [_I think this is a good idea but I'm open to not doing it -- Dobromir_].

 # Table of Contents

   1. [Definitions](definitions/README.md)